Columbarium: The Chamber of Memories

 EQUALITY AND VERTICALITY

-The traditional grid layout of columbarium structures is avoided in favor of narrow vertical apertures.
+The traditional grid layout of columbarium structures is avoided in favour of narrow vertical apertures.
 The niches are defined and separated by thin, numbered prefab concrete sheets, which work as headstones.
 Referencing the verticality of the surrounding forest, this layout allows territorial demarcation between family niches, and most importantly, it avoids the unavoidable hierarchy created by the grid layout.
 The sense of equality is also aided by the depth of the apertures, which are offset inwards from the headstone’s face to leave room for a small planter and a desk-height shelf.
 Here visitors can plant flowers and personalize the niches with candles or other objects without them being visible unless passing directly in front of them.
 By avoiding excessive visual pollution in the space, each visitor can focus on their loved one’s niche without distraction.
 Each niche can hold up to 4 urns, however, stone plaques of different sizes are provided in accordance with the number of burials.
 Strip lighting along the length of the columbaria wall is switched on as the niches get occupied.